metamath/lamp-guide/docs/index.md

 to something else before exporting a proof.

-As we'll see in a moment, we'll use the icon "A with an arrow under it" (apply a substitution) to replace the work variables with symbols or expressions so we can complete the proof.
+As we'll see in a moment, we'll use the icon "A with arrow" (apply a replacement) to replace the work variables with symbols or expressions so we can complete the proof.